L1ghtmann/Manually-Build-A-Tweak/README.md

 `-ggdb` tells the linker to produce debugging information for ggdb.

 **Note:** by default, clang uses [GNU ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html) as its linker.
-To select an [alternate linker](https://clang.llvm.org/docs/Toolchain.html#linker), add the following flag to the command above: `-fuse-ld=<linker name>`
+To select an [alternate linker](https://clang.llvm.org/docs/Toolchain.html#linker), add the following flag to the command above: `-fuse-ld=<linker name>`.

-**Note 2:** If you're compiling for legacy architectures (armv7s and earlier), you'll want to add the following flags to the above command : `-Xlinker -segalign -Xlinker 4000`.
+**Note 2:** if you're compiling for legacy architectures (armv7s and earlier), you'll want to add the following flags to the above command : `-Xlinker -segalign -Xlinker 4000`.
 For the reason as to why, see [here](https://github.com/theos/theos/blob/1e1c91ba1ff6dc63012fc3deed870787f4c402e5/makefiles/targets/_common/iphone.mk#L81).

 ---